-Eligible HPU undergraduate students who are currently pursuing a baccalaureate degree may be granted authorization to enroll in one or more approved graduate courses while still an undergraduate.
-These courses may be used toward a graduate program with certain restrictions:
+An undergraduate student who is currently pursuing a baccalaureate degree at Hawai'i Pacific University may be granted approval to take one or more graduate courses while still an undergraduate.
+These courses may be used toward a graduate program with certain restrictions (see below).
+The student must meet the following conditions to be considered for this Concurrent Registration opportunity: